wavefrontHQ/docs/pages/doc/csp_area_differences.md

 </ul></p>
 <p><strong>Where</strong>:
 <ul>
-<li>For proxy installation and generating an Operations for Applications API token of a service account, in the Operations for Applications user interface.</li>
 <li>For generating a VMware Cloud services API token or creating a server to server OAuth app, in the VMware Cloud Services Console.</li>
+<li>For proxy installation and generating an Operations for Applications API token for a service account, in the Operations for Applications user interface.</li>
 </ul></p>
-<p><strong>How</strong>: As a user with the <strong>Proxies</strong> service role, you must configure the proxy to authenticate to Operations for Applications.
-The proxy must obtain a VMware Cloud services access token with the <strong>Proxies</strong> service role or use an Operations for Applications API token of a service account with the <strong>Proxies</strong> permission.
+<p><strong>How</strong>: As a user with the <strong>Proxies</strong> service role, you configure the proxy to authenticate to Operations for Applications.
+The proxy obtains a VMware Cloud services access token with the <strong>Proxies</strong> service role or use an Operations for Applications API token of a service account with the <strong>Proxies</strong> permission.
 To obtain a VMware Cloud services access token:
-<ul><li>The proxy can use the credentials of a server to server <strong>OAuth app</strong> - ID and secret, together with the VMware Cloud organization ID.</li>
+<ul><li>The proxy can use the credentials of a server to server <strong>OAuth app</strong> - ID and secret, together with the VMware Cloud organization long ID.</li>
 <li>The proxy can use the VMware Cloud services <strong>API token</strong> of an active user account.</li></ul>
 In both ways, the access token is directly issued to the proxy.
 For details, see <a href="proxies_installing.html#proxy-authentication-types">Proxy Authentication Types</a>.</p>
 </td>